Table Of Contents

 The Science Behind Salt and Reptiles

-Salt (sodium chloride) can theoretically affect lizards in several ways:
+Salt (sodium chloride) can theoretically harm a lizard by causing:

-2. Skin irritation: Direct contact with concentrated salt might irritate a lizard’s skin, especially in sensitive areas.
+- Skin Irritation: Direct contact with concentrated salt may irritate a lizard’s sensitive skin.

-3. Electrolyte imbalance: If ingested, excessive salt could disrupt the careful balance of electrolytes needed for proper nerve and muscle function.
+- Electrolyte Imbalance: If ingested, excess salt disrupts the nerve and muscle function.

 Risks of Using Salt as a Lizard Repellent